 Cool Aid’s Downtown Community Centre focuses on healthy living, health promotion and social diversity.
 The Downtown Community Centre provides free, healthy, recreation and life skill programs for adults and youth living and working in the downtown core with a special focus on helping people who are homeless, street involved and at-risk.
 Located at 755 Pandora Ave.
 Victoria.

-Enjoy the 50-metre pool, two toddler pools, spray toys, 160-foot water slide, pool toys, water walkway, hot tub, sauna, steam room, weight room, cardio area, fitness and aquafit classes and more!
+Enjoy the 50-metre pool, two shallow pools, 160-foot water slide, pool toys, hot tub, sauna, steam room, weight room, cardio area, and more.
+Plus, recreation programs for all ages to keep your family active, creative, and connected in the community.
+Located at 2775 Quadra Street.

 The Esquimalt Recreation Centre is a multi-purpose wellness and community recreation facility with aquatics centre, weight room, gymnasium and multi-purpose spaces.
 The Archie Browning Sports Centre is a multi-use facility, which includes and ice arena, a six-sheet curling rink, and lounge areas.